A moment in History

 Ps 51:5 Behold, I was shapen in iniquity; And in sin did my mother conceive me.

-All men who are only men because of their own sin cannot help.
+Men who are only men because of their own sin cannot help.

 Isaiah 7:14 (ESV)